 Example: During a severe flood, Adam destroys a dam to prevent more valuable property from getting damaged.
 Destroying the dam was undeniably a crime.
 But Adam is not guilty because he reasonably believed that it was still the right thing to do–or the “lesser of two evils.”
 Further, his acts did not make the flood any worse.

-The defendant has the burden of proving the above elements and must do so by a preponderance of the evidence.
+You have the burden of proving the above elements and must do so by a preponderance of the evidence.
 This is a different standard of proof than proof beyond a reasonable doubt.2

 Questions often arise with the elements of the necessity defense with the meaning of: